Era of crucial data transformation

 In the recent years, hotel industry has been collecting tones of information to better reach and serve the guests.
 Customer data within loyalty programs, price comparisons, location data and booking data… All this information was meant to understand a customer better and to improve the rendered services in future.
 Within this environment, it’s pertinent to remember that, while big data definitely provides valuable insights, the collection of customer data goes hand-in-hand with a responsibility to safeguard personal information.

 Nowadays, hospitality sector collects huge amounts of data about their customers.
 Effective leveraging of that data and deep technical expertise are among the main ingredients of success.
+Data leadership is rapidly acquiring its shape.
 Since there’s too much data out there to process completely, they need to implement a system for filtering and organizing that data.
 Such a system enables the specialists to predict guest behaviour by analyzing previous interactions across a number of digital devices, such as smartphones, TVs and laptops.

 How hospitality sector has been transformed by data leveraging?